Introduction to Fixed Assets Examples

 Hydra reports the store at its historical or acquisition cost.
 Furniture and fixtures are depreciated at 10% per annum.
 Vehicles are depreciated using the SLM method, the useful life of each vehicle is 10 years with a salvage value of 5000 each.

-Assume all this transaction takes place on January 1, 2018.
+Assume all this transaction took place on January 1, 2018.
 Compute the value of fixed assets for the financial year ending December 31, 2018.

 Total Fixed Assets is calculated as:

 Depreciation for Vehicle = (Acquisition Cost – Salvage Value) / Useful Life